Talbot Samba: Later developments

 In 1982, the Talbot Group was merged into Peugeot within PSA, and responsibility for the model was devolved to France.
 The Whitley design studio was dissolved, and some of the designers crossed over to British Leyland, where they joined their former boss Roy Axe.
 PSA had by then already started work on a replacement for the Samba, based on the Citroën AX, a few prototypes of which—essentially rebadged AXs—were created in 1983/84.
 The Samba sold reasonably well throughout 1982 and 1983, after which sales began to suffer, partly because of the model's aging and partly because of competition from the very popular Peugeot 205, which created strong internal competition within PSA for the little Talbot.

 To sustain interest in the Samba towards the end of its life, PSA launched a few concept and special versions of the model.
 The Copacabana was a Samba-based concept car, featuring body elements painted in garish colors.
 It was followed by the 1984 Samba Sympa production model, targeted at "young buyers", which came in silver metallic paint, with a choice of yellow, red or blue highlights and either a radio or a sunroof.
 In 1985, the sunroof became standard and only yellow highlights were available.
 The Samba Bahia (marketed as the Samba Trio in the UK) was a 1985 model, also targeted at younger customers.
 It came with the 1.1 litre engine, denim-covered seats, and a sunroof, and was painted in metallic blue.
 The Samba Style model was launched with both radio and sunroof as standard, but not the colorful highlights, essentially to facilitate the sales of the last Samba series.

-The Samba was not the only Talbot model to see customer interest waning; as the 1980s progressed, all Talbots began to sell rather poorly and the range was gradually phased out.
+While interest was waning as the 1980s progressed, the Samba was the only remaining Talbot to sell in meaningful numbers as the brand was gradually phased out.
 Peugeot had been working on developing a replacement for the Samba as late as 1984, which would have been based on the forthcoming Citroën AX, but this project was abandoned as Peugeot took the decision to phase out the Talbot brand, and the Peugeot 205 was proving so popular that Peugeot felt little need for a third car of this size within the group.

 The Citroën AX was launched without a twin in 1986, and the only other Talbot in development, the Arizona family hatchback, was launched instead as the Peugeot 309 at the end of 1985.
-Production of the Samba ended in May 1986, by which time 270,555 had been made, signalling the beginning of the end of the Talbot brand for passenger cars, the death knell finally sounding the following year when the last Horizon rolled off the production line in Finland, although the brand survived on the Talbot Express, one of the Sevel Sud vans, until 1994.
+Production of the Samba ended in May 1986, by which time 270,555 had been made, signalling the beginning of the end of the Talbot brand for passenger cars, the death knell finally sounding the following year when the last Horizon rolled off the production line in Finland – although the brand survived on the Talbot Express, one of the Sevel Sud vans, until 1994.

-The Talbot Samba is almost extinct on UK roads with only 14 remaining as of 2016.
+The Talbot Samba is almost extinct on UK roads with only 12 remaining as of 2018.